DuckDivers/owl-carousel-2/README.txt

 == Description ==

-This plugin uses the Owl Carousel 2 jQuery plugin to create carousels (sliders) from any built in or (public) custom post type in WordPress.
+This plugin uses the Owl-Carousel-2 jQuery plugin to create carousels (sliders) from any built in or (public) custom post type in WordPress.
 You can use this plugin to make:

 * Image Carousel from Media Library
 * Product Carousels (Choose WooCommerce Products)